avutuan/web102_prework/README.md

 The following **optional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Add button on hover and on click things so you know when the the button is clicked and when you are hovering over it.

 ## Video Walkthrough